 The Environment Protection Act 1970 (the Act) establishes the powers, duties and functions of the Environment Protection Authority.
 These include the administration of the Act and any regulations and orders made pursuant to it, recommending State Environment Protection Policies (SEPPs) and Industrial Waste Management Policies (IWMPs) to the Governor in Council, issuing works approvals, licences, permits, pollution abatement notices and implementing National Environment Protection Measures (NEPMs).

-Under the Act, the EPA has statutory functions that Goulburn Valley Water must adhere to including:
+Under the Act, the EPA has statutory functions that Goulburn Valley Water must adhere to including (external links):